saimj7/Action-Recognition-in-Real-Time/README.md

 ## Pipeline

-***Preprocessing:***
+### Preprocessing:
-- Some image processing is required before training your own data.
-In Preprocessing.ipynb file, the frames from each video classes are extracted and sorted into respective folders.
+- Some image processing is required before training your own data!
+- In 'Preprocessing.ipynb' file, the frames from each video classes are extracted and sorted into respective folders.
 - Note that the frames are resized to 224x224 dimensions (which is VGG16 input layer size).
 - The dataset can be downloaded from [**here**](https://www.crcv.ucf.edu/data/UCF101.php).

-***Training:***
+### Training:
-- Train.ipynb, as the name implies trains your model.
+- 'Train.ipynb', as the name implies trains your model.
-- Training is visualized with the help of tensorboard.
+- Training is visualized with the help of TensorBoard.
 Use the command:
 ```
 tensorboard --logdir data/_training_logs/rnn
 ```